mmilor/Geoextractor/README.md

 ```

 ### Run with CINT ROOT
+Geoextractor can also be run directly by CINT ROOT.
 First the shell variable $MC_DIR should be set to the directory of the .ROOT MC files from where the hits should be extracted.
 (The files should be simulated in the same detector- and matrixfile configuration as the .GDML file.)
 ```
 cd /path/to/MCSimulations